VeeraVasanti26/Portfolio/README.md

 # Portfolio
-Created my own portfolio which describes my details like education,skills,projects
+Created a portfolio which describes my details like education,skills,projects